June 29 – August 23

 It’s not all about metal, glass and fire at The Crucible.
 Come check out our softer side with classes that reacquaint with your sewing machine, turn old T-shirts into hot couture, create three-dimensional photography or learn the ancient art of cartoneria.

-Please see the Spring Quarter Index page here.
+Please see the Class Index page here.

 Leather Friday Night Fireside